 How Many Active Workstations Does Your Business Have?

-What Applications Are Running on Network Devices?
+Which Applications Are Running on Network Devices?

 The Need for a Disaster Recovery Plan

 Having a backup Internet line is more imperative today than it has ever been.
-At the very minimum, access to a payment gateway or website is needed for business continuity.
-To read more about disaster recovery planning, we cover how to do so here: Disaster Recovery Plan.
-Considering the fires that have taken place recently in California, being able to survive a major disaster could be the difference of life or death for your company.
+Access to a payment gateway or website can provide bare-minimum business continuity, but even this is inadequate for most businesses.
+Read more about disaster recovery planning in our blog, “Disaster Recovery Plan.”
+Considering the fires, hurricanes, pandemics, and other disruptions in recent years, business continuity planning could be a life-or-death difference for your company.